yesarang/typed_count/README.md

 	memcpy(c, s, sizeof(s));            // Oops! sizeof(s) == 10 bytes but c has only 5 bytes.
 	                                    // memcpy just requires size_t.

-The above example is a theoretical simplified one and yet could be a very dangerous security risk: buffer overrun and in a large code base, a similar mistake can be made due to a deep call chain and the fact that size by bytes and size by wchar_t are represented as any integral type.
+The above example is a theoretical simplified one and yet could be a very dangerous *security risk*: buffer overrun and in a large code base, a similar mistake can be made due to a deep call chain and the fact that size by bytes and size by wchar_t are represented as any integral type.